nf-core/raredisease/docs/usage.md

 # Other Nextflow hidden files, like history of pipeline logs.
 ```

-Test profile runs the pipeline with a case containing three samples, but if you would like to test the pipeline with one sample, use `-profile test_one_sample,<YOURPROFILE>`.
+Test profile runs the pipeline with a case containing three samples, but if you would like to test the pipeline with one sample, use `-profile test_singleton,<YOURPROFILE>`.

 :::note
 The default cpu and memory configurations used in raredisease are written keeping the test profile (&dataset, which is tiny) in mind.
 You should override these values in configs to get it to work on larger datasets.
 Check the section `custom-configuration` below to know more about how to configure resources for your platform.